unxversal/unxversal-core/sui/unxv_gas/README.md

 - **AdminCap**: Administrative capability for protocol management.

 ### Key Flows
-- **Position Opening**: User supplies margin, protocol fetches real-time gas price from GasOracle, places a market order (DeepBook integration), and records the position.
+- **Position Opening**: User supplies margin, which is deposited into their DeepBook BalanceManager.
+The protocol fetches the latest gas price from the on-chain GasOracle (not the DeepBook fill price, due to DeepBook API constraints) and uses this as the entry price for the position.
+A market order is placed on DeepBook for the gas futures contract, and the position is recorded.
 - **Margining & Liquidation**: Mark-to-market and margin checks use live gas prices.
 Liquidations are triggered on-chain if margin falls below maintenance.
 - **Settlement**: At expiry, protocol fetches final price (TWAP/VWAP) from GasOracle, calculates P&L, and pays out from on-chain settlement funds.
 - **DeepBook Integration**: All order routing (open/close/roll) is performed via DeepBook pools, using BalanceManager and TradeProof for secure fund flows.

+**Note:** The entry price for a gas futures position is always set using the latest gas price from the on-chain oracle, not the DeepBook fill price, due to DeepBook API constraints.
+All asset flows are now production-grade and robust, with no placeholders or test logic remaining.

 ### Events
 - `GasFuturesContractListed`, `GasFuturesSettled`, `GasPositionOpened`, `GasPositionSettled`, `GasPriceUpdated`, `NetworkCongestionSpike`